 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Whether you want to build a rustic bench, install trim molding, or plumb a new sink, odds are that you’ll need to cut some material to size—and there’s a saw out there waiting to help you do just that.
-The following seven types of saws cover a spectrum of DIY scenarios, from wood to metal.
-Familiarize yourself with which specialties each possess, and you can tackle whatever project you have in mind.
+Whether you want to build a rustic bench, install molding, or plumb a new sink, odds are that you’ll need to cut some material to size, and there’s a saw out there that can help you do just that.
+The following 12 types of saws can help you complete a host of DIY projects and cut a variety of material, from wood to metal.
+Once you understand each type of saw and what each is designed to do, you will be ready to tackle any project you have in mind.

 No woodworker’s shop is complete without a traditional handsaw, with its large blade and sturdy handle.
 Though the handsaw is 100 percent muscle-powered, it steps in when a power saw just won’t do, such as when you need to cut through a post that is too thick for a circular saw blade.
-Choose the type of traditional handsaw you need based on the cut you intend to make and the TPI needed to make it.
+Choose the type of traditional handsaw you need based on the cut you intend to make and the number of teeth per inch needed to make it.
+Teeth per inch, often shortened to TPI, refers to the number of teeth contained within one inch of a blade, and determines the cut speed and finish.

 - If you need to rip wood (or cut wood lengthwise with its grain), choose a rip saw with large, angled teeth and an average of 5 TPI.